akazukin5151/approportionment/README.md

 # Correctedness

+## Accuracy

+The STV algorithm is tested by a combination of unit tests, property based tests, regression tests.
+It is also compared to the Glasgow Council elections, passing tests for 22 out of 23 wards.
+The single ward that did not pass was because Australian STV truncate values early, while Scottish STV keeps 5 decimal places.

+## Min and max bounds

 Run `cargo clippy -- -W clippy::integer_arithmetic` to see all warnings.
 Not all of them are relevant but some do point out numerical limitations:

 - Max number of seats for all methods = `usize::MAX`